antoniomari/ADA-CAPI-DataStory/index.md

 **But before we dive in, what data are we working with?**

 We have access to many finished and unfinished paths across time.
-These paths show us how people attempted to get from a starting article to a target article, successfully or not.
+These paths show us how people attempted to get from a starting article to a target article through the forest of knowledge, successfully or not.
 As a complement to these paths, we have access to when they were played, how long the game lasted, the steps taken by the player, as well as the links between Wikipedia articles, the shortest path lengths between two articles, and the categories of the articles.

 Using this data, we explore which explanatory suspects could be the most important culprits leading to the player’s unsuccessful game in the analysis below.

 ## Is math too hard?

 We all know math is tough.
 We’d have a much nicer time reading a book, or poring over maps, instead of crying over our math homework.
 Could it be that we actually didn’t pay enough attention to math, so we cannot complete Wikispeedia games when they involve math?
-More broadly, could it be that some categories are on average more difficult to navigate for some people?
+More broadly, could it be that some categories are on average more difficult to navigate for some people, leading them to be lost in the forest of knowledge?

 This is a possibility.
 To explore it, we first want to know the categories involved in the games that Wikispeedia typically proposes to its players.